vtexdocs/help-center-content/docs/tutorials/en/how-do-i-find-the-order-nsu-and-tid.md

 ---
-title: How do I find the order NSU and TID?
+title: 'How do I find the order NSU and TID?'
 id: frequentlyAskedQuestions_477
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:53.477Z